panoply/spx/readme.md

 # Testing

 The [tests](/tests/) directory contains a runtime for testing SPX.
-Given that SPX often involves actions that typical testing tools don't handle well, a custom test suite that performs e2e (end-to-end) testing is leveraged.
+Given that SPX often involves actions that typical testing tools don't handle well, a custom test suite that performs e2e (end-to-end) testing is appropriated.

 ### How It Works